MacOS Installation

 You may optionally install SpacePy dependencies via conda (otherwise they will be installed via pip):

-conda install numpy scipy matplotlib h5py
+conda install numpy python-dateutil scipy matplotlib h5py

 Finally, install SpacePy: